 The vast majority of our training is conducted using home-grown talent and over 120 training events are run every year.
 We use a tiered structure to our training.
-Tier One events, hosted regularly on a Monday, promote our basic level of expectation and effectively provide a pre-published schedule of sessions representing a 'teacher's toolkit'.
+Tier One events, hosted regularly on a Monday, focus on key themes using effective professional development framework as put forward by Education Endowment Foundation.
+Feedback, actions and intended implementation is captured and shared with line managers to ensure feedback loop is closed and impact is tracked.
+Alongside these themes we also promote our basic level of expectation and effectively providing a pre-published schedule of sessions representing a 'teacher's toolkit'.
 Elements are booked and advertised at the beginning of the year to enable staff and indeed line managers, to pinpoint particular sessions that should be attended by those in need.